 - Transaction history, to include any fees or charges applied to your account.

 - Late payment information (only if you are past due on your payments).

 - How to contact a housing counselor should you need assistance.

-Therefore, beginning in January 2014, AmeriCU will discontinue issuing coupon books for mortgage and home equity loan payments.
-Effective January 1, 2014, AmeriCU will either send a monthly e-Statement or paper statement (depending on which delivery method you have chosen) to all members with mortgage and home equity loans which will include a payment coupon.
+Therefore, effective January 2014, AmeriCU discontinued issuing coupon books for mortgage and home equity loan payments.
+Instead, AmeriCU either sends a monthly eStatement or paper statement (depending on which delivery method you have chosen) to all members with mortgage and home equity loans which will include a payment coupon.
 If you have already set up an automatic recurring payment method (e.g., automatic transfer of funds or payroll distribution from an AmeriCU account, an ACH (Automated Clearing House) origination payment from another financial institution, or a bill payment from another financial institution) you may disregard the payment coupon.